Mitch Albom

-Mitchell David Albom (born May 23, 1958) is an American author, journalist, and musician.
-His books have sold over 40 million copies worldwide.
-Having achieved national recognition for sports writing in his early career, he turned to writing the inspirational stories and themes that weave through his books, plays, and films.
-Albom lives with his wife Janine Sabino in Detroit.
+Mitchell David Albom (born May 23, 1958) is an American author, sports journalist, talk show host and philanthropist.
+As of 2021, his books are reported to have sold 40 million copies worldwide.
+Having achieved national recognition as a sports journalist early on in his writing career, Albom turned to writing inspirational stories and themes—a preeminent early one being Tuesdays with Morrie.